acendrou/auto-screenshot/README.md

 ## Installation

 This project is written in Python 3.
 Libraries dependencies can be obtained from Pypi and they are listed in file requirements.txt in each app folder.

+### To start automatically the script at boot time
+Two options for Windows :
+ - use the batch script and place it in the startup folder (see [here](https://support.microsoft.com/en-us/windows/add-an-app-to-run-automatically-at-startup-in-windows-10-150da165-dcd9-7230-517b-cf3c295d89dd))
+ - add a task in the task scheduler of Windows

+For linux and Gnome :
+- use the desktop entry (see [here](https://developer.gnome.org/desktop-entry-spec/) and [here](https://developer.gnome.org/integration-guide/stable/desktop-files.html.en))